bear24rw/EECE4029/hw5_vmm/README.md

 ```

 The first argument of `alloc\_check()` tells how many bytes we want to
 allocate.
 The second argument is the expected index of the page.
-If buddy
+If the buddy
-allocator returns a different index then the one we were expected the
+allocator returns a different index then the one we were expecting the
 `assert()` statement in `alloc\_check()` will fail to indicate the error.

 After adding our test to `buddy\_test.c` we can compile it with: